5 Best Food Tours in Kyoto

 Last but not least, we have this private Kyoto food tour.
 And what’s the best thing about a private tour?
 The chance to personalize it, of course!

-If you have a particular area of interest in Kyoto, just let your guide know and they will ensure to tailor the tour to you.
+If you have a particular area of interest in Kyoto, just let your guide know, and they will tailor the tour to you.
 This could be certain landmarks, such as the Shinsen-en garden or Mygon-in temple, or areas of cultural or historical interest, like the Edo period or geisha culture.

 As standard, the tour visits Nishiki Market, where we tried lots of exciting new dishes.
 Then, it was onto the Kenninji Temple Garden, where we got to try chili pepper ice cream – yes, really!
 It was definitely one of the most unique things we’ve ever tried in Japan, and that’s saying something.